 The source code and variable state pane

 The variable state grid shows the value of the variables and objects accessible from the method.
-Objects can be explored up to 5 levels deep into the heap.
-You can click the "..." ellipsis button next to every object to see its entire contents as a JSOB object you can easily copy to clipboard.
+Objects can be explored up to five levels deep into the heap.
+Click the "..." ellipsis button next to every object to see its entire contents as a JSON object and copy it to the clipboard.

 The variable grid contains all local variables and parameters (including "this" in non-static methods).
-The first method will also contain thread-local variables defined for this thread as well as SLF4J and Log4J Mapped Diagnostics Context (MDC) values.
+The first method also contains thread-local variables defined for this thread as well as Logback, SLF4J and Log4J Mapped Diagnostics Context (MDC) values.
+These MDC objects are often too large, for the full set of data to be available in the log, the micro-agent, however, is able to capture and record the entire object.

-Which variables are collected and at what depth (i.e. how many variables to collect, the number of items to collect from a collection, the length of string to capture, etc..) is determined by the micro-agent to collect the most relevant variables within an allocated timeframe using an adaptive machine learning algorithm.
+Which variables are collected and at what depth - how many variables to collect, the number of items to collect from a collection, the length of string to capture, etc. - is determined by the micro-agent.
+This ensures gathering the most relevant variables within an allocated timeframe using an adaptive machine learning algorithm.
 Click here to learn more about object and variable state.

 (1) The variable grid displaying the variables state within the current method as well as thread local variables